geckoflume/FoodIST/README.md

 This application is built around the MVVM (Model View View-Model) design pattern, using Room, a DAO with LiveData and ViewModels.

-Static cafeteria data and opening times are stored in a SQLite database, populated from JSON arrays [1](app/src/main/assets/cafeterias.json) and [2](app/src/main/assets/opening_hours.json) (see [Generate opening_hours.json](#generate-opening_hoursjson)).
+Static cafeteria data and opening times are stored in an SQLite database, populated from JSON arrays [1](app/src/main/assets/cafeterias.json) and [2](app/src/main/assets/opening_hours.json) (see [Generate opening_hours.json](#generate-opening_hoursjson)).

-The architecture is build around the [Jetpack components collection](https://developer.android.com/jetpack) in Java, to introduce best Android practices (such as AndroidX, DataBinding, LiveData, Fragments...) and the layouts are designed with the help of [Google's Material Design components](https://material.io/develop/android/).
+The architecture is built around the [Jetpack components collection](https://developer.android.com/jetpack) in Java, to introduce best Android practices (such as AndroidX, DataBinding, LiveData, Fragments...) and the layouts are designed with the help of [Google's Material Design components](https://material.io/develop/android/).

-The multi-threading are managed by `java.util.concurrent` Executors, to support future Android versions (see [Android AsyncTask API deprecating in Android 11](https://stackoverflow.com/q/58767733/9875498)).
+The multi-threading is managed by `java.util.concurrent` Executors, to support future Android versions (see [Android AsyncTask API deprecating in Android 11](https://stackoverflow.com/q/58767733/9875498)).

 ### Local database specification